 She is distinguished by her cinematographic gaze, her ability to find strong characters, relevant stories and her ability to research and work in remote areas of Peru and South America.
 She has participated in filming and setting up fictional and real in Asia, USA, and Europe.
 With works awarded and distributed internationally, with more than 20 years of experience in Peruvian cinema.
 Judith in 2001 founded her production company, Nómade Films.

-Since 2008 he collaborates with Nómade Films, he has participated as Director of Photography in the documentaries, Liberate Them Now!, 1509 Operation Victory, Informants and The Unseen.
+Since 2008 he collaborates with Nómade Films, he has participated as Director of Photography in the documentaries, Liberate Them Now!, 1509 Operation Victory, Informants and To See Again.
 His strong visual style has positioned him as the most important Director of Photography and Cameraman of his generation.